hyperledger/identus-edge-agent-sdk-kmp/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for Atala PRISM KMM SDK.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm/blob/main/.github/ISSUE_TEMPLATE/1-bug-report.yaml), the information it asks for helps us resolve issues faster.